not-byte/blink-app/README.md

     </a>
 </p>

-Responsible for design and Frontend are Jeremiasz and Przemek 🌐, while Maks handles the backend. 🖥️

 <p id="contributing"></p>

 ![Contributing](./.github/readme/contributing.svg)

-I would like to join this list.
+> I would like to join this list.
 How can I help the project?

-I'm currently looking for contributions for the following:
+We're currently looking for contributions for the following:

-    Bug fixes
+1. Bug fixes and penetration
-    Refactors
+2. Refactors
-    Configs improvements
+3. Configs improvements
-    Ideas (even if we already have a ton to implement)
+4. Ideas (even if we already have a ton to implement)

 <p id="license"></p>